UB offers hundreds of online courses every semester. Immerse yourself in premier online courses that fit your schedule and your interests.

 Yes.
 Graduate students are permitted to register for graduate coursework as non-degree students for a maximum of 12 credits.
 Undergraduate non-degree (non-matriculated) students can take up to 30 credits of undergraduate coursework.

 You may take any online course that you register for and is listed as remote.
-The College of Arts and Sciences currently does not offer a 100% online degree.

 Contact Jay Stockslader, director of online learning.